Update: DNS legal action delayed by government

 Contact DNS before you sign contracts

 In order to protect physicians’ interests, DNS is advising all physicians to contact DNS before signing any contracts and/or deliverables with the NSHA or with government.
 Doctors Nova Scotia’s Physician Advisory Team will work quickly to mitigate any risk and ensure there is no disruption in care or physician payments.

-In the past 12 months, the government has unilaterally deviated from the previously negotiated APP contract templates.
-In some cases, the government started to send “unsanctioned” contracts to physicians for signature (contracts that were not consistent with the approved APP contract templates).
-In other cases, the government started to ask physicians to sign solely a “deliverables” document with no accompanying contract.
+In the 14 months leading up to DNS filing Notices of Application with the Nova Scotia Supreme Court, the government had unilaterally deviated (and continues to deviate) from the previously negotiated APP contract templates.
+In some cases, the government started to send unsanctioned contracts to physicians for signature.
+In other cases, the government started to ask physicians to sign a deliverables document without an accompanying contract.

-Government took this approach without DNS’s approval or knowledge and, worse, without the knowledge of the physicians who were asked to sign the unsanctioned contracts and/or the deliverables documents.
+Government took this approach without DNS’s approval or knowledge and, worse, without the knowledge of the physicians who were asked to sign the unsanctioned contracts and deliverables documents.

-Government refuses to revert to the approved contracts.
-Doctors Nova Scotia has made every attempt to resolve this through discussion with the Deputy Minister and Minister, without success.
-Doctors Nova Scotia is now seeking resolution through the courts.
+The government refuses to revert to the approved contracts.
+Doctors Nova Scotia has made every attempt to resolve this, without success.

 In-depth: Government withholds $4 million of funding

 Government owes 12 months of funding, equaling more than $4 million, to DNS for physicians’ health benefits.
 These funds are used to support physicians’ health and dental plan, parental leave and the professional support program.
 Despite its contractual commitment to make monthly benefits payments as part of the 2015 Master Agreement, the government refused to do so for the first 12 months of that agreement.
 It now owes DNS more than $4 million.